aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Lock manager:** Address of the lock manager controlling the lock
     - **Amount:** Amount of active tokens to be unlocked
     - **Request deactivation:** Whether the unlocked amount must be requested for deactivation immediately
-- **Authentication:** Only the guardian, an external account allowed by signature, or a whitelisted lock manager.
-Only if the lock manager allowes to unlock the requested amount.
+- **Authentication:** Only the guardian or someone authorized.
+Only if the lock manager allows to unlock the requested amount.
 - **Pre-flight checks:**
     - Ensure that the requested amount can be unlocked
     - Ensure that the given amount is greater than zero